 Pain control is a very individual matter.
 Some women will be able to go through the entire labor with nothing, others will need IV medications and/or epidural.
 If and when you need pain medications, notify your nurse.

 - How will the baby be monitored during labor?

 Laboring patients will be on a fetal monitor during the active stages of labor.
-You physician likes to know what the baby is doing at all times during labor.
+You provider likes to know what the baby is doing at all times during labor.
 You will have two monitors on your abdomen.
 One records your contractions and the other records the baby’s heart rate.
 If the heart rate can’t be recorded through your abdomen, a tiny wire will be put on the baby’s head.
 Occasionally, a monitor will also be placed between the uterus and the baby to pick up contractions better.
 Readings from these monitors can be seen in your room, the nurse’s station, and the front desk.